We are no longer considering applications for this position.

 This is a one-year term position, with the possibility of renewal.
 It is a remote position: candidates can apply and work from anywhere.
 Once it is safe to do so, some travel will be expected.
 The State Courts Manager is a full-time position with flexible hours (although some work on nights and weekends is likely) and reports to the Policy & Program Director.
-Applications will be accepted on a rolling basis, with a flexible start date; candidates who intend to sit for the July 2022 bar exam are welcome to apply.
+Applications will be accepted on a rolling basis, with priority consideration given to those applications received by October 14th.

 The State Courts Manager portfolio includes: